ciar4n/bonsai-docs/content/_index.md

 - All packed inside 25kb.
 - Classless styling of semantic HTML elements
 - Drop n Build - No compiling required
+- Use any CSS property value not just a selected few
 - A complete set of styling variables.
 All the power of a utility-first framework with none of the bulk.

 <div style="--cc:3; --cg:1.5rem; --bg:#eee; --p:1.5rem; --pos:realtive">